American officers killed in Afghan Interior Ministry

 The Koran burnings have underscored the deep cultural mistrust between Afghans and the foreign troops who invaded a decade ago to oust the Taliban from power.

 Taliban spokesman Zabihullah Mujahid said in a statement four high-ranking Americans had been killed.
-The Islamist group often exaggerate and inflate claims of casualties.
+The Islamist group often exaggerates and inflates claims of casualties.

-"A devoted Mujahid hero, Abdul Rahman, killed four high-ranking Americans," he said.

-"The attack came from the mujahideen of the Islamic Emirate in revenge for the American soldiers' repeated desecration of our religion, especially the latest intentional incident in the Bagram airfield which they burnt Korans," he added, using another name the group call themselves.
+"The attack came from the mujahideen of the Islamic Emirate in revenge for the American soldiers' repeated desecration of our religion, especially the latest intentional incident in the Bagram airfield which they burnt Korans," Mujahid said, using another name the group calls itself.

 DESECRATION